Brahma-fi/console-kit/README.md

 ### CoreActions

-[`CoreActions`](./src/helpers/CoreActions/index.ts) provides methods to interact with blockchain networks, such as fetching accounts, sending tokens, and swapping assets.
+[`CoreActions`](./src/helpers/CoreActions/index.ts) provides core DeFi functions such as sending tokens and swapping assets, as well as fetching user information.

 **Example:**